 The Practical Nursing program is a rigorous 1350-hour program of education consisting of 675 classroom hours and 675 clinical hours.
-Remediation, additional skills practice, make up exams are arranged with the clinical faculty.
-Hours of clinical instruction will vary but provide around eight hours of instruction per day and may begin as early as 6:30 a.m. or end as late as 11:00 p.m.
-Based upon the ability of clinical sites to accommodate students, clinical rotations may also include night shift as well as weekend rotations.
-All clinical schedules will be posted well in advance.
+Remediation, additional skills practice, make up exams are arranged with faculty.
+Hours of clinical instruction may begin as early as 6:30 a.m.
+Based upon the ability of clinical sites to accommodate students, clinical rotations may also include weekends.
+Clinical Schedules will be given soon after the faculty have arranged it with clinical sites.
 Students are expected to plan accordingly, to include ensuring he/she has reliable transportation to and from all clinical sites.